Tuesday, August 18, 2026

 REUTERS/Doug Barrett

 As it’s hosting some of the biggest tournaments in the world, the city is also focused on how the World Cup can propel Kansas City forward.
-The host committee built a business meeting spot for the tournament called KCHouse, and have been working with the embassies to connect with C-suites traveling in for matches.
+The host committee built a business meeting spot for the tournament called KCHouse, and has been working with the embassies to connect with C-suite executives traveling in for matches.
 Kramer said they had a “packed house” for a Monday roundtable on the business of agriculture.

 “We attract people because of sports,” Kramer said.
 “And if we can turn that into people want to live here, people want to start a business, locate a second headquarters, whatever, I think those are the real opportunities.”